Learnware-LAMDA/Beimingwu/docs/content/en/developer-guide/dev-docs.md

 pnpm dev
 ```

-If everything goes well, you should see the following output:
+If everything goes well, you will see the following output:

 ```bash
 > vitepress dev docs